 They know what I need.

-They know I need to feel like a person.
-A person who isn’t a failure to her children.
+They know I need to feel like a person – a person who isn’t a failure to her children.
 They are my therapy.
 As one of them told me just today “Toss a $20 in the therapy jar.”
-Because we all know we’re doing something that will cause these poor children to need therapy the rest of their lives.
+Because we all know we’re doing something that will cause these poor children to need therapy for the rest of their lives.

 Role vs. Identity

 We sometimes mistake our role for our identity and they’re not the same. ~Julie Bogart